shrink/conductor-laravel/README.md

 ### Enable

-An optional out-of-the-box [Service Provider][service-providers] registers an array of dependencies and an HTTP endpoint.
+An optional out-of-the-box [Service Provider][service-providers] registers the necessary instances (with sane default configuration) in the Laravel container.

 ```diff
 'providers' => [